 Depending on whom you speak with, you will get differing opinions.
 For example, most orthopedics in the USA are likely to look at your knees when you present with knee pain, as most health providers do.
 Other healthcare providers are likely to suggest that as we get older, it is normal for things to just wear out.
 Many runners have had varying experiences but often find the activity helps them function and feel better, while others stop running because they can no longer tolerate the pounding.
 Why do so many runners vary in their experiences with their own bodies?

 The knee is really just a conduit and pulley system, and the act of running on the rest of the lower fascio kinetic chain which includes the feet, ankles, hips, pelvis, and core will lubricate all of these joints which can help mitigate joint damage from wear and tear.
-Unfortunately, many of us are built asymmetrically and have different styles of feet which may result in poor energy absorption and dispersion while we walk and run leading to pain and injuries due to mechanical inefficiencies we inherited from our parent’s generations.
+Unfortunately, many of us are built asymmetrically.
+We have different styles of feet which may result in poor energy absorption and dispersion.
+At the same time, we walk and run leading to pain and injuries due to mechanical inefficiencies we inherited from our parent’s generations.
 It is the lack of shock absorption in this author’s opinion that results in many of the impact injuries runners have to their lower legs, and knees.
 In other words, as discussed in the book Cheating Mother Nature, what you need to know to beat chronic pain, we not only look like our parents but walk like them and are likely built like them too.

 Inflammation can destroy tissue, and some believe that inflammation from running is likely to help degenerate the knees.
 A recent study from Brigham Young University suggests that running actually decreases inflammation at the knees(1).
 This goes against what many researchers and physicians believe, however, there is a growing chorus of providers who specialize in runners who may believe as this study says that running is ultimately good for us and our joints.